Cyberattack on DC election site exposes voter data to hackers

 Best identity theft protection services 2023

 Have strong passwords and use 2-factor authentication: Using the same password across multiple platforms will always make you more vulnerable because if one account gets hacked, they all get hacked.
 And 2-factor authentication is just an extra shield that will prevent a hacker from getting into your accounts.
-Make sure to use a to keep track of all your passwords.
+Make sure to use a password manager to keep track of all your passwords.

 Free service to stay protected: If you’re concerned about your data on the dark web, head over to experian.com/darkweb.
 They offer a dark web scan to check if your information is on the dark web.
 It’s offered once for free, with no credit card information required.
 The scan looks back to 2006 and searches over 600,000 web pages for your Social Security Number, email, or phone number.
 If your information is compromised, Experian will let you know the next steps you should take.